 In addition, make sure your messaging is in keeping with the times.
 The pandemic is continuously shifting the focus of each business.
 Stay up-to-date with what’s happening in your client’s industry.

 Reach out when your services can be valuable to their efforts.
-It’ll help strengthen the relationship by showing your client how dedicated you are.
+It’ll help strengthen the relationship by showing your client how dedicated you are and it’s important for account expansion too.
 Try to stay fresh on your client’s mind without bombarding them with constant messaging.

 Crafting Your Pitch